Philippine Navy: Equipment

+Silhouettes of 20 meters or above ships of the Philippine Navy (Current and Future).

 Vessels

 The names of commissioned ships of the Philippine Navy are prefixed with the letters "BRP", designating "Barko ng Republika ng Pilipinas" (Ship of the Republic of the Philippines).
 The names of ships are often selected to honor important people and places.
-The Philippine Navy is currently operating 90 combat vessels and 16 auxiliary vessels as listed per category below:
+The Philippine Navy is currently operating 96 combat vessels and 21 support vessels as listed per category below:

-Miguel Malvar frigate (FF-06) of the Philippine Navy launched in HD Hyundai Heavy Industries' Ulsan Shipyard.